khatastroffik/treeifier/README.md

 Among others:

-- **transformation**: transform an input object into an alternative representation like XML, HTML etc.
+- **transformation**: transform an input object into an alternative representation like a string list, XML, HTML etc. strings or object structures
 - **debugging and logging**: display the current state of an object in console, stream, file...
 - **documentation**: visuallize the structure of an object, including the type of its properties
 - **data simplification**: deep copy the "values" from a complex class instance into a (simple) data object e.g. a DTO
-- **user friendly visualization**: visualize the content of folders or "structured data" as a tree...
+- **user friendly visualization**: visualize the content of folders or "structured data" as a tree.

 Note: the *transformation* use case could aim at displaying data on the UI directly i.e. per DOM element creation.

 ## usage

-Below are example demonstrating some of the use cases as defined above:
+Below are some examples demonstrating some of the use cases as defined above:

-### display a tree representation of an object instance in the console
+### display a tree representation of an object in the console

 This example makes use of the standard processor (integrated in the Treeifier instance).